ASAT: Adaptively Scaled Adversarial Training in Time Series: Introduction

 Traditional adversarial training methods adopt the $L_p$-norm constraint that treats every dimension of perturbations symmetrically.
 Rethinking the shift-invariant hypothesis~\citep{Convolutional_Networks_Shift-Invariant_Again,Truly_shift-invariant_convolutional_neural_networks} of convolution neural networks in the computer vision (CV) field and the equivalence of different dimensions of word embeddings in the natural language processing (NLP) field~\citep{hotflip,freeLB}, it is roughly reasonable that every dimension of the input data is treated as of similar significance by the $L_p$-norm constraint in adversarial training methods.
 However, in time series, different dimensions of inputs are not symmetrical.
-Therefore, we propose to adopt a constraint with adaptive scales according to the importance of different dimensions in time series.

-In our work, we propose the adaptively scaled adversarial training (ASAT) in time series analysis in the finance field.
-The main aim of our work is to improve the generalization ability of neural networks.
-Visual analysis shows that ASAT can alleviate overfitting to false clues, as shown in Sec.~\ref{sec:overfit}.
-Existing researches on adversarial training mainly focus on the CV~\citep{Intriguing_properties_of_neural_networks,Explaining_and_Harnessing_Adversarial_Examples,YOPO,ForFree} and NLP~\citep{robust_domain_text,Robsut_Translation_Doubly_Adversarial,Robust_Machine_Translation,freeLB} fields.
-To the best of our knowledge, we take the first step towards adversarial training in time series analysis or the finance field.
+Therefore, we propose to adopt a constraint with time-dependent or adaptive scales in different dimensions.
+In our work, we propose adaptively scaled adversarial training (ASAT) in time series analysis.
+The main purpose of our work is to improve the generalization ability of neural networks.

 To validate the effects of ASAT, we implement some representative baselines on a representative time series task on the volume prediction task in the finance field, including moving baselines and several neural network baselines.
-Among them, we introduce a strong baseline, the Transformer model~\citep{transformer}, in volume prediction for the first time.
-Experimental results show that ASAT can improve the accuracy of neural networks significantly, and can improve the adversarial robustness of neural networks with a big gap.
+Experimental results show that ASAT can improve the generalization ability of neural networks compared to both the baselines and the traditional adversarial training algorithm.
+Moreover, ASAT can improve the adversarial robustness of neural networks compared to the baselines and achieve similar adversarial robustness compared to the traditional adversarial training algorithm.